ankurk91/wp-google-map/readme.txt

 There are many of Map plugins in plugin directory, but most of them not written well.<br>
 Means they put lots of java script (uncompressed) code on every page of your website.
 They also loads jQuery file before them which effects your page speed.
-This plugin will enqueue its js files on the required page only.
+This plugin will enqueue its JS files on the required page only.
 It does not depends on external js library like: jQuery.

 = Map controls not shown correctly on front-end =